hurricanemad/Vitis_AI/README.md

 Then you can find the quantized model in the /workspace/examples/vai_quantizer/pytorch/RDN/RDN_pt path.

 After the quantization, you can transmit the model to the KR260 kit using the scp command and using the [Kria-RoboticsAI](https://github.com/amd/Kria-RoboticsAI?tab=readme-ov-file) to execute the super-resolution operations.

+If you want to try to quantizing the SRCNN model, you can change the above commands and model path to **SRCNN_quant.py** and **SRCNN/model**, respectively.